MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 **Mapping the Grid to GridSquares**

 Previously the grid was mocked up.
-Now it's time to get the grid data from props and map to the grid.
-You need to replace the current that generates the mocked up grid in this step.
+Now it's time replace this code with code that generates a grid from game state and maps the current shape block on to the grid.

 The `makeGrid()` method is responsible for this.
-`Array.map` is a good tool here since we want to transform the integer values into Grid Squares of a color.
+`Array.map` is a good tool here since we want to transform the integer values into Grid Squares with color.

 The source Grid is two dimensional the ouput Grid will